ibm-cloud-docs/assistant/dialog-runtime.md

   ```
   {: codeblock}

 - `output`: The dialog response to return to the user.
+The following example shows how the output object is represented in the dialog JSON editor:

   ```json
   {